open-telemetry/oteps/text/0156-columnar-encoding.md

 Adapting the OTLP data format to the Arrow world (see below) is only part of the problem this proposal aims to describe.
 Many other design choices and trade-offs have been made, such as:

-- the organization of the data (i.e. schema) and the selection of the compression algorithm to optimize the compression ratio.
+- the organization of the data (i.e. schema and sorting) and the selection of the compression algorithm to optimize the compression ratio.
 - the way to serialize the Arrow data, the metadata, the dictionaries, and the selection of the transfer mode (reply/reply vs. bi-dir stream).
 - optimization of many parameters introduced in the system.